 Step 5: Getting Credentials

 This is where I realized the disadvantage of taking 10 years off.
 One of the main requirements for getting credentials and privileges within your organization is to have three references, including at least one physician, who can speak to your clinical competency within the last 12 months.
-Well, I couldn’t fill that requirement, so obviously credentialing committee was willing to make an exception.
+I couldn’t fill that requirement, so obviously credentialing committee was willing to make an exception.
 (And the physician I would be working with was part of the credentialing committee, so I was really lucky).
-But not every organization may be willing to make that exception and every physician may not be willing to enter into a working agreement with an NP (required by my state).
+But not every organization may be willing to make that exception.
+Also, every physician may not be willing to enter into a working agreement with an NP (required by my state).